jordan4ibanez/Vmacs/README.md

 ### TODO:

-CTRL+BACKSPACE deletes the indentation OR word
+CTRL+BACKSPACE deletes the indentation OR word (no idea how to make this work)

 Autosave

 See if there is a way to remember where the buffer was scrolled when reopening files

+Better comments like VSCode

 common lisp tools.